 Umbrella reports are based on logged data.
-When you see the option Admin > Log Management, you can upgrade your organization to Umbrella's new data and reporting platform.
-This platform gives you access to new reports and offers enhanced performance.
-To enable the new platform, click Upgrade.
+When the Log Management page displayed the upgrade option, upgrade your organization to Umbrella's new data and reporting platform.
+The platform gives you access to new reports and offers enhanced performance.
 For more information, see New Reporting Platform.

 You can also optionally configure logging so that logs are also stored to an Amazon S3 bucket—either your own or one managed by Cisco.

 Cisco Umbrella's data warehouse is the virtual location where your instance of Umbrella stores its event data logs.
 By default, Umbrella saves your event data logs to Cisco's California location; however, you can change the location of the data warehouse from North America to Europe at any time.
 For more information, see Change the Location of Event Data Logs.

 As well as storing logs to one of its data warehouses, Umbrella can store logs to an Amazon S3 bucket.